McCabe & Mrs. Miller: Filming

-The film was shot in West Vancouver and in Squamish, almost in sequential order, a rarity for film makers.
+The film was shot in British Columbia, Canada – in West Vancouver and in Squamish.
+The film was shot almost in sequential order, a rarity for film makers.
 The crew found a suitable location for the filming and built up the "set", as McCabe built up the town in the film.
 Mrs. Miller is brought into town on a J. I. Case 80 HP steam engine from 1912; the steam engine is genuine and functioning and the crew used it to power the lumbermill after its arrival.
 Carpenters for the film were locals and young men from the United States, fleeing conscription into the Vietnam War; they were dressed in period costume and used tools of the period, so that they could go about their business in the background, while the plot advanced in the foreground.

 The crew ran buried hoses throughout the town, placed so they could create the appearance of rain.
 Since the city of Vancouver generally receives a great deal of rain, it was usually only necessary to turn on the hoses to make scenes shot on the rare days when it didn't rain, to match those shot on days when it did.

 It began snowing near the end of shooting, when the church fire and the standoff were the only scenes left.
 Beatty did not want to start shooting in the snow, as it was financially risky to do so: to preserve continuity, the rest of the film would have to be shot in snow.
 Altman countered that since those were the only scenes left to film, it was best to start since there was nothing else to do.
 The "standoff" scene—which is in fact more a "cat and mouse" scene involving shooting one's enemy in the back—and its concurrent church fire scene, were shot over nine days.
 The heavy snow, with the exception of a few "fill-in" patches on the ground, was genuine; the crew members built snowmen and had snowball fights between takes.

 The film, especially the final scene, is atypical of the western genre.
 The showdown between a reluctant protagonist and his enemies takes place ungracefully in the snow during the early hours, rather than at "high noon".
 Instead of hiding indoors and watching the battle unfold outside, the townsfolk are bustling in the streets and largely unaware of the gunfight taking place in their midst.
 For a distinctive look, Altman and Zsigmond chose to "flash" (pre-fog) the film negative before its eventual exposure, as well as use a number of filters on the cameras, rather than manipulate the film in post-production; in this way the studio could not force him to change the film's look to something less distinctive.